Badredapple/TEE/README.md

     whenever and whereever I find it, I will download them and push them here.
     (If your paper is here, but you hate me use it, please put a issue .And I will remove it, after I check the issue)
+    some paper about the secuity of the SCADA system.

     some sites about TEE , Trusted computing, FIDO) (all web sites comes from the internet.
-I will check the sites some times)
+I will check the sites some times) 5/7/2016 update：
+    Trustzone （ARM）
+    how to attack HUAWEI meta 7 TEE under the trustzone.

     some open-source repo in github,oschina,stackoverflow and etc.
     (I try to keep the sources is open-source, but you have to kept their side of the protocol. such as MIT, apache )

     This will be some youtube source about the TEE.
 I will put the -sites above:

 ##2.Open-TEE